Yoga Teacher Training Insights

 The reason it matters comes down to one thing: your graduates.
 When your program holds RYS status, your graduates can apply to Yoga Alliance for RYT (Registered Yoga Teacher) status.
 Without RYS registration, they can't — full stop.

-For students, RYT status is an industry-recognised credential.
+For students, RYT status is an internationally recognised credential.
 Many studios require it for employment.
 Many clients look for it when choosing a teacher.
 It's not a legal requirement to teach yoga, but it's become a practical expectation in the professional market.

 For your school, RYS registration is a trust signal and a marketing asset.
 It tells prospective students that your program has been reviewed against an external standard — and that what you're selling is the real thing.